SOME DISGRACEFUL PERVERSIONS OF JUSTICE AND FAIRPLAY IN SOME BOOKS

 CONCLUSION

-May Allah reward all our believing ancestors for all the good and right things they did and forgive all their errors and reconcile any oppressors among them and their victims so that all may enter the Paradise!
+May Allah reward all our believing ancestors for all the good and right things they did and forgive all their errors and reconcile any oppressors among the

 Those who do not learn from past mistakes lying at the bottom of their present misfortunes cannot make headway in their progress towards Allah’s Pleasure.
 Although we are less accomplished and more culpable than our any ancestors we at least need not remain so.
-By studying and analysing their record we may be able to see through some mistakes and take care not to repeat them and instead improve ourselves thanks to our such conscientious if humble studies.
+By studying and analysing their record we may be able to see through some mistakes and take care not to repeat the

 At this point in time I am not advocating an over-haul of fiqh: I am hardly qualified for such an authority.
-What I am aiming at is arousing some interest in a revaluation of and re-thinking about our fiqh issues and trying to remedy some of its unsatisfactory-looking rulings at the point of retrospection at this point in time.
+What I a

 I humbly believe and speaking in most general terms, we must simplify and merge a bit the fatwas on rituals like allowing believers to feel freer in the performance of their rituals to benefit from the leniencies of various fatwas on a ritual issue.